Ferney-Voltaire

 Ferney-Voltaire ([fɛʁnɛ vɔltɛʁ]) is a commune in the Ain department in the Auvergne-Rhône-Alpes region of eastern France.
 It lies between the Jura Mountains and the Swiss border; it forms part of the metropolitan area of Geneva.
+It is named for Voltaire, who lived there from 1758.

 History

 Ferney was first noted in 14th-century Burgundian registers as "Fernex" and changed several times until the 19th century to Fernay, Fernaj, Fernai or Fernex before adopting its current name as 'Ferney-Voltaire' in 1791, after the French Revolution which saw a number of city names unchristened and then given more republican names.

 During Voltaire's residence in Ferney in the second part of the 18th century, the town saw rapid expansion.
 Today Ferney is a peaceful town with a Saturday market and a large international community, due to the proximity of CERN and the United Nations Office at Geneva.
 Ferney is growing very quickly.
 It is also home to the Lycée International.
 Voltaire still presides over Ferney with his statue in the centre of town.